ruxisama/ruxisama/README.md

 - 👋 Hi, I’m Ruxi and I’m interested in expanding my knowledge and experience in the field of IT Programming
-- 🦸  Communication skills, Problem Simplification, Fast Learner (always learning 🤯)
+- 🦸 Problem Simplification, Fast Learner (always learning 🤯)
 - 📫 How to reach me: ruxi_as@yahoo.com

 - 🎓 freeCodeCamp.org